SolidDigital/masseuse/README.md

 Masseuse does five main things:

 1. Adds lifecycle methods to Views that are optionally async using jQuery promises.
-1. Allows the separations of Views into a config and functionality sections.
+1. Allows easier separation of Views into a config and functionality sections by providing several shortcut configs.
 1. Adds support for adding child Views.
 1. Provides Proxy and Computed Properties for Masseuse Models
 1. Provides a Masseuse Router extension of the Backbone Router with a before routing callback.